Ostend Film Festival

 The Ostend Film Festival ('Filmfestival Oostende') is an annual film festival held in Ostend, Belgium.
 The film voted by a jury as the best in the competition section receives the Best Film Award.
-A highlight in the Flemish film year, the Ensor Awards take place at the end of it to honor the cinematic achievements by the industry.
-It also awards the Jamies for the best Flemish online video maker.

 It was launched in 2007 and has been held every year in September.
 In 2022 the 14th instance of the festival was held in March.

+In 2010, the Festival transformed its structure to create the Flemish film awards, which in 2012 was named the Ensor Awards.
+The Ensor Awards take place at the end of each festival to honor the cinematic achievements in the Flemish film and television industry.
+The Jamies for the best Flemish online video maker are also awarded there each year.